seanton213/personal_website/README.md

-This is my personal website for you to get to know a little more about me.
+This is my personal website for you to get to know a little more about me